Table of Contents

 During the fight there will be two division phases.
 The first at 66% health, and the second at 33%.
 These two phases have their own mechanics which repeat the Anomaly Stairway encounter.

-You want to make sure that everyone goes to their right segments before attunement happens.
-If you’re in the wrong segment and move to another, you will take high damage due to not having the correct attunement.
+You want to make sure that everyone goes straight to their segments before attunement happens.
+Moving to another segment with the wrong attunement will inflict high damage.

 During the division phases you will see white orbs of light randomly passing through the area.
 If touched, these orbs of energy will damage you.
-They’re minor, but if you absorb too many in a short period of time, it’s possible to die from them.
+They’re minor, but if you absorb too many in a short period, it’s possible to die from them.

 As detailed in the Anomaly Stairway section above, it’s important to have someone stripping the Blue Pylon Power boon from the blue Anomaly at this time.
 As there’s a lot of orbs floating around, boon stripping needs to be present for a fast kill.